 After studying the people who are going to use your app, think about the necessary functionality it should have.
-It’s better to start small and fast, than slow and complicated.
+It’s better to start small and fast than slow and complicated.

-Find a mobile software developer
+Find a market-proven software developer

-There are several to mind factors when choosing an app development company for the upcoming project.
+There are several factors to mind when choosing an app development company for the upcoming project.
 Of course, you can always develop it in-house.
 But the cost of hiring and retaining your own technical specialists can become twice as much as developing and supporting an app.

 General factors in mind when looking for a vendor: